grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 ### The mutual relationship between Single Responsibility Principle and composability

 The reason I am writing all this is that responsibilities are the real granules of composability.
 The composability of objects that I have talked about a lot already is actually a mean to achieve composability of responsibilities.
 So, this is what's our real goal.
 If we have two collaborating objects, each having a single responsibility, we can easily replace the way our application achieves one of these responsibilities without touching the other.
-Thus, objects conforming to SRP are the most comfortably composable and the best size.[^notrdd].
+Thus, objects conforming to SRP are the most comfortably composable and the right size.[^notrdd].

+## Static recipients

+While static fields in a class body may sometimes seem like a good idea of "sharing" recipient references between its instances and smart way to make the code more "memory efficient", they actually hurt composability more often than not.
+Let's take a look at a simple example to get a feeling of how static fields constraint our design.

 TODO

-## Static recipients

-While static fields may sometimes seem like a good idea of "sharing" recipient references between objects of the same class and something that is more "memory efficient", they actually hurt composability.
-Let's take a look at a simple example to get a feeling of how this may be.

 ### SMTP Server